 We know that it’s critical for families to understand the options available during such an emotional journey.
 We’re here to help you navigate this experience and to be your partner with any questions along the way.

-Private Duty often takes place at a private home, assisted living, nursing center, or hospital.
-There’s no limits to the number of hours, day or night.
-Support can range from a weekly brief visit to 24-hour care, and everything in between.
-This may be needed when family and friends have life circumstances or work obligations that cannot meet the demands required for their Mom, Dad, or loved one.
-Also, friends and family may be out of state or not readily available to provide frequent support.
+Private duty often takes place at a private home, but could also occur in an assisted living facility, nursing center, or hospital depending on your health and needs.
+There’s no limit to the number of hours for which you can receive at-home care.
+At-home care can range from a weekly brief visit to 24-hour care and everything in between.
+This may be needed when family and friends have life circumstances, work obligations, or are out-of-state and cannot readily meet the demands required for their mom, dad, or loved one.

 • Dressing & Grooming